Hindi.co Heading

 Following are my opinions, findings and some short of research.
 If you don't agree please let me know why you don't agree.

-1. For general public, it makes no sense to master lots of things about the script they use.
+1. For the general public, it makes no sense to master many aspects of the script they use.

-For most, a script is just a means/medium for communication, recording or storing information; not a subject of expertise.
+For most, a script is simply a means or medium for communication, recording or storing information, not a subject of expertise.

-2. There are rules about forming syllables using consonants and vowels.
+2. There are rules for forming syllables using consonants and vowels.

-3. It may require a little bit of more processing (time) to write/analyse a relatively complex syllable.
+3. It may require a little more processing time to write or analyse a relatively complex syllable.

-4. Most people who use Nāgarī regularly can't recite/recall Nāgarī Varṇamālā (वर्णमाला; alphabet)!
-Mainly because there are more Akṣhar/s (letters) in Nāgarī then there are letters in English.
+4. Most people who regularly use Nāgarī can't recite or recall the Nāgarī Varṇamālā (वर्णमाला; alphabet) because there are more Akṣhar/s (letters) in Nāgarī than there are letters in English.

 5. There are modified (altered) consonants and vowels for accommodating Arabic and European pronunciations.

-No typographer or engineer can satisfy few scholars' desire for lots of conjuncts and general public's expectation of a simple script at the same time.
+No typographer or engineer can simultaneously satisfy the desire of a few scholars for numerous conjuncts and the general public's expectation of a simple script.

-Conjuncts do not convey any additional information and avoiding them do not result in any loss of information.
+Conjuncts do not convey any additional information, and avoiding them does not result in any loss of information.

-So except those conjuncts which are in general use, we should not use odd conjuncts.
-Otherwise Hinđī-baiters may start arguing that Nāgarī is not good for regular use!
+So, except for those conjuncts which are in general use, we can avoid using unusual conjuncts.
+Otherwise, Hinđī-baiters may argue that Nāgarī is not suitable for regular use!

-Basic Nāgarī Varṇamālā lists all the consonants and the vowels (but no 'māŧrā/s' and stress signs).
-It includes very few regularly used conjuncts (also known as Akhand/s).
-If we start collecting all the conjuncts ever used, there will be more than a hundred.
+The Basic Nāgarī Varṇamālā lists all the consonants and the vowels (but no 'māŧrā/s' or stress signs).
+It includes very few commonly used conjuncts (also known as Akhand/s).
+If we were to collect all the conjuncts ever used, there would be more than a hundred.

 Please let me know if I made any mistake in the above text.